 About

-Willkommen! — My name is Dimitrios Meletis (he/him).
-I’m a linguist presently working as a postdoc researcher at the University of Zurich.
+Willkommen! — I’m Dimitrios Meletis (he/him), a linguist currently working at the University of Vienna.
 My main research interests are grapholinguistics (the interdisciplinary study of writing and literacy), linguistic normativity, and the (meta-)pragmatics of digital communication.
 In studying them, I employ a variety of methods from, among others, structuralism, discourse analysis, and sociolinguistics.

 NEWS